-Of course, in this case, base what you do based on your age, experience and trust in your parents.
-I chose to take the repairs on myself without permission since I did not trust the response from one side specifically after an authority power trip incident and threw a laptop out on me as “punishment” thinking I’d take it lightly and cave to his absurd authority trips and abuse of it.
-Guess who realized he screwed up hard later on when he created a permanent boundary ever since?
-Yes, it remains to this day.
+Of course, in this case, base what you do base on your age, experience, and trust in your parents.
+I chose to take the repairs on myself without permission since I did not trust any future responses from one specific parent after his power trip when he threw a laptop out on me as “punishment”, trying to scare me into being complicit in his problems.

-It’s because of that incident why in most cases I was dealing with something that’s mine (in which case, I always settled it with take a hike) I’d repair it myself especially seeing as most of it was old OOW hardware with easily interchanged parts.
-I sustained it by holding onto older devices that weren't easily repaired (or totaled out cost wise) that way if I needed a part I hopefully had it and purchased based on cross compatibility.
-Ever since he decided to be that way, I’m firmly in the “beg for forgiveness” camp if the circumstances and skillset match.
-Part of how I handle answers today is based on that principle if I can tell the OP can potentially handle it.
+That incident was why in most cases I was dealing with something that’s mine (in which case, I always told them to shove it) I’d repair it myself especially seeing as most of it was old OOW hardware with easily interchanged parts.
+I sustained it by holding onto old "BER" devices that weren't worth repairing.
+New/new to me devices were based on the parts bin for years.
+Since then, I am firmly in the “beg for forgiveness” camp (if the circumstances and skillset match).
+This is what I base my answers on today.

-Note: I don't bother with that in purchasing anymore as an adult; if I want a 4K panel on the replacement laptop and my old one is FHD, I’ll buy the 4K version even if I have to switch brands.
+Note: I don't bother with that in purchasing anymore as an adult; if I want a 2K or 4K panel on my new laptop (and my old one is FHD) I buy it that way.

-If you can handle it, we need to know what the model number of the device is to get an idea how much the parts you really need will cost - for example if the LCD bezel is mostly intact besides a few small splashes then I would probably leave it be unless it was severely damaged.
+If you can handle it, we need to know what the model number of the device is to get an idea of how much the parts you really need will cost - for example if the LCD bezel is mostly intact besides a few small splashes I would probably leave it be unless it was severely damaged or hide it with something like a semi matched nail polish or other paint.
 If it’s severely damaged, then you may want to replace it too.

-If you can’t, make sure you discuss it in an environment where everyone will be mature about it and if you have to push back due to poor parental response, then you can do so and defend yourself in the extreme worst case.
-If it devolves there (hope it doesn’t), stand your ground the moment you do and DO NOT BACK OFF or apologize.
-If you cave and your reason was legit, then it enables the behavior!
+If you can’t, make sure you discuss it in an environment where everyone will be mature about it and if you have to push back due to poor parental response... do so and BE PREPARED TO DEFEND YOURSELF.
+If it devolves there (hope it doesn’t), stand your ground if need be.
+DO NOT APOLOGIZE for self-defense over an honest mistake and a poor reaction.
+It will vindicate the bad response!
+Things happen, and it was an accident learned the hard way.

 Cette réponse est-elle utile ?